Ishtam (2012 film): Plot

 Saravanan is a modern city guy while Sandhya is a village modern girl who came to the city to find a job.
 Sandhya and Saravanan first meet while going to an interview.
 At first, they had some disagreements and fought.
-Then, the friendship blossomed into love and they had a relationship.
-They decided to marry and their parents did not agree to this, but they were married anyway and started to live happily at Saravanan's place.
-They were happy for a few months, but they did start to disagree and fight, so they decided to divorce.
+Then, a friendship blossomed into love and they had a relationship.
+They decided to marry but their parents did not agree to this.
+They got married anyway and started to live happily at Saravanan's place.
+They were happy for a few months, but they started to disagree and fight, so they decided to divorce.
 Both of them went to their parents house to live separately.
 Their parents decided to get them a new partner.
-At first they agreed with their parents decision.
+At first they agreed with their parents' decision.
 But then the love between Sandhya and Saravanan is rekindled since they miss each other.
-They decided to cancel their second marriage and live together happily.
+They decided to cancel their second marriages and live together happily.